Moving-coil meters

 interesting things.
 Put a compass near a wire, switch on the current,

-and the needle will flick again.
+and the needle will flick back again.
 Roughly speaking, this is the science at work in a moving coil meter: the

 electric current passing down a wire creates a magnetic field that